danielkkelly/iac/aws/eks/README.md

 could allow through EKS primary security group.
 For an example of this, see how the load balancer is set up for access to pods in alb.tf.

+TODO: how to get targets for a target group?

 Once you have access set up for the ports you want:

 ```